 This was an important event for Norway back in 1911 (and still is, I think).
 Our then newly independent after-400-years-of-union little country was now established as a polar force to be reckoned with.
 To celebrate, the PM, Jens Stoltenberg, unveiled an ice sculpture of Amundsen at the Amundsen-Scott South Pole Station in Antarctica this afternoon.

 Amundsen wasn’t the only one attempting to be first at the South Pole.
 Famous Irishman, Sir Ernest Shackleton, gave it a good go a few years earlier.
 In 1909, his Nimrod Expedition managed to get to 88° 23′ S, just 190 km from the Pole.

 Captain Robert Falcon Scott’s Terra Nova Expedition raced Amundsen for the Pole.
 Two very different men, two very different approaches.
 Scott arrived at the South Pole on 18 January 1912, 34 days too late.
 Tragically, the entire Scott team died on the return journey.

 Afterwards, the Brits were a bit miffed with Amundsen – and he wasn’t received so well in London.
 Perhaps feeling bad about that, a fellow, well… fellow, at the Royal Geographical Society once made a point of telling me what Amundsen said when learning of Scott’s fate:

-In 1928, Amundsen’s plane disappeared near Bear Island in the Barents Sea, during a rescue mission to find the Italian explorer Umberto Nobile.
+In 1928, Amundsen’s plane disappeared near Bear Island in the Barents Sea, during a rescue mission to find Italian explorer Umberto Nobile.
 Amundsen’s body was never found.